darkstardust98/odin-recipes/README.md

 I just added margin, paddig and borders to the website and thanks to TOP I am learning how to structure a website stylistically.

 I have been making websites with shopify for some years now, but finally understanding how everything works under the hood is really exciting.

+NOTE 3

+I just added the flexbox section with flavours, but I still find it a bit confusing.
+I'll try my best to exercise to get better.
+I am having fun with the styling part and trying different color combinations.